Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/content/posts/Advanced/bifurcation-homoclinic-orbit.md

 It turns out, that there is nothing special about our system in particular that produces this limit cycle.
 In fact, the limit cycle appears in a wide variety of two-dimensional ODEs which undergo a homoclinic bifurcation.

 To explore this effect, we will zoom in closely to the saddle point at $\mathbf{x}_1$.
 We will also bend and wiggle the system around the origin to make the stable and unstable manifolds locally parallel to the axes.
-The mathematical details of this coordinate change are described in {{< cite "kuznetsov_elements_1998" 64-66 >}}.
+The mathematical details of this coordinate change are described in {{< cite "kuznetsov_elements_1998" 234-238 >}}.

 {{< plotly id="zoomInOut" cols=2 height="80%" >}}

 Let's reiterate what we know about this zoomed-in system.
 At $p = 0.8$, the manifolds meet and form a single homoclinic orbit.
 If we step aside from $p = 0.8$, the manifolds split, but they will still remain close to each other (given that the RHS is sufficiently smooth).
 To quantify this idea of "close", let's draw a vertical line $\Sigma$ at $x = 1$, perpendicular to the {{< span text="stable" >}} manifold, and find the point where the unstable manifold intersects this line for the first time.
 The signed distance from the stable manifold to the intersection point will be called $\beta(p)$.

-{{< plotly id="beta" height="60%" >}}
+{{< plotly id="firstCrosssection" height="60%" >}}
-{{< slider id="betaSlider" min="0.75" max="0.85" step="0.01" value="0.75" >}}
+{{< slider id="firstCrosssectionSlider" min="0.75" max="0.85" step="0.01" value="0.75" >}}

 For {{< span id="pSpan" text="$p = 0.02$" >}}, the distance is equal to {{< span id="betaSpan" text="$\beta(p) = 0.041$" >}}.

 You might notice that this construction is very similar to a [Poincaré map]({{< ref "poincare-map" >}}), in that we take an orbit, draw a cross-section to this orbit and look at how nearby trajectories return to this cross-section.
-Indeed, Poincaré maps will play a key role in the following.
-If we construct such a map and show that the map has a fixed point, i.e., a point which returns to itself after a full revolution, then this fixed point must correspond to a limit cycle of the system.
+Indeed, Poincaré maps will play a key role in the following discussion.

+Our goal is to show that the system has a limit cycle above the bifurcation point.
+We can show this by constructing a Poincaré map on the cross-section $\Sigma$.
+If the map has a fixed point, i.e., a point which returns to itself after a full revolution, then this fixed point must correspond to a limit cycle of the system.

 We will construct the Poincaré map in two steps: using a local and a global mapping.
 To define the local mapping, let's draw another cross-section $\Pi$, this time, perpendicular to the {{< span text="unstable" >}} manifold:

-{{< plotly id="secondCrossection" height="60%" >}}
+{{< plotly id="secondCrosssection" height="60%" >}}

 We will define the Poincaré map $P$ as a composition of a local map $\Delta: \Sigma \rightarrow \Pi$, which evolves the points close to the saddle point, and a global map $Q: \Pi \rightarrow Q$, which does a big loop outside of our local view.